Jaycedam/mac-setup/README.md

 ## Automated setup
 > [!CAUTION]
 > This will ovewrite your dotfiles.
-Ff you want to use this project with your own backup [read this first](#how-to-use).
+If you want to use this project with your own backup [read this first](#how-to-use).

 Check dependencies:
 ```sh